kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **ssl-session-timeout:** Sets the time during which a client may [reuse the session](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_session_timeout) parameters stored in a cache.

-**ssl-redirect:** Sets the global value of redirects (301) to HTTPS if the server has a TLS certificate (defined in an Ingress rule)
-Default is "true".

 **upstream-max-fails:** Sets the number of unsuccessful attempts to communicate with the [server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that should happen in the duration set by the fail_timeout parameter to consider the server unavailable.

 **upstream-fail-timeout:** Sets the time during which the specified number of unsuccessful attempts to communicate with the [server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) should happen to consider the server unavailable.

-**use-proxy-protocol:** Enables or disables the use of the [PROXY protocol](https://www.nginx.com/resources/admin-guide/proxy-protocol/) to receive client connection (real IP address) information passed through proxy servers and load balancers such as HAproxy and Amazon Elastic Load Balancer (ELB).

 **use-gzip:** Enables or disables the use of the nginx module that compresses responses using the ["gzip" module](http://nginx.org/en/docs/http/ngx_http_gzip_module.html)